otrw/docker-projects/libation/README.md

 ## Scope

+⚠️ Currently WIP — container will restart loop due to UID/permission issues.
+Will fix after testing 😅

 As of 2025, I have about 175 Audible books.
 These can be downloaded directly from Audible or by using a great tool called [Libation](https://github.com/rmcrackan/Libation).

 Libation also provides an [official Docker image](https://github.com/rmcrackan/Libation/blob/master/Documentation/Docker.md) for running the service in a container.